Call for Papers

 • Authors are responsible for ensuring their papers are thoroughly checked and proofread prior to submission.
 No revisions are permitted during the review process.
 If accepted, the authors may make minor revisions before final publication to address any identified areas for improvement.

 • You will be able to include full author details in the camera-ready submission, following the specified format.
+Author names, email addresses, and their sequence will be considered final as per the submitted camera-ready version.

 • Submissions are expected to be primarily original.
 While up to 25% of the text may be drawn from prior publications by the same authors, provided proper citation is included, at least 75% of the manuscript must consist of new, unpublished material.